emscripten-core/emscripten/site/source/docs/api_reference/preamble.js.rst

 	:param argTypes: An array of the types of arguments for the function (if there are no arguments, this can be omitted).
 	:param args: An array of the arguments to the function, as native JavaScript values (as in ``returnType``).
 Note that string arguments will be stored on the stack (the JavaScript string will become a C string on the stack).
-	:returns: The result of the function call as a native JavaScript value (as in ``returnType``).
+	:returns: The result of the function call as a native JavaScript value (as in ``returnType``) or, if the ``async`` option is set, a JavaScript Promise of the result.
 	:opts: An optional options object.
 It can contain the following properties:

 			- ``async``: If ``true``, implies that the ccall will perform an async operation.
 This assumes you are using the Emterpreter-Async option for your code.

-      - ``callback``: A function that will be called with the return value once the async operation is complete.
-If specified, ``async`` is automatically set.
+	.. note:: Async calls currently don't support promise error handling.

 	..
 COMMENT (not rendered): The ccall/cwrap functions only work for C++ functions that use "extern C".
 In theory ordinary C++ names can be unmangled, but it would require tool to ship a fairly large amount of code just for this purpose.